 In most installations, Junos Space automatically matches DMI schemas to device families.
 But there might be certain situations where your network uses a device for which Junos Space does not have the latest or supported schema available.
-In such instances, you must obtain and upload the requisite schema and set it as the default DMI schema for each device family.
-Set a default DMI schema for each device family to enable Junos Space to apply an appropriate schema to a device family.
+In such instances, you must obtain and upload the requisite schema and set it as the default DMI schema for that device family.
+Set a default DMI schema for each device family to enable Junos Space to apply the appropriate schema to a device family.

 If you cannot find the schema equivalent, use the latest schema from the main release or contact the Juniper Support.
-For example, for an EX4500 running Junos OS Release 13.2X51-D20, you must use the JUNOS 13.2X51-D20 schema.
+For example, for an EX4500 switch running Junos OS Release 13.2X51-D20, you must use the JUNOS 13.2X51-D20 schema.
 If this is not available, you can use the latest schema available from the JUNOS 13.2X51 releases.
-Use Table 1 on page 11 as a guideline for the fallback schema that you can obtain and upload in Junos Space before you start working on Network Director Release 2.0.
+Use [xref target has no title] as a guideline for the fallback schema that you can obtain and upload in Junos Space before you start working with Network Director Release 2.5.

-If you cannot find an appropriate schema for your device model from Table 1 on page 11, contact Juniper Support.
+If you cannot find an appropriate schema for your device model from [xref target has no title], contact Juniper Support.